-The \$10.7 million increase in operating expenses includes \$8.7 million for direct expenses and \$2.0 million for indirect expenses.
-The increase in direct expenses reflects increases in healthcare expenses, contractual labor agreements, maintenance, and chemicals.
-The increase in indirect expenses includes \$0.5 million in additional funding for adoption of GASB 45, Accounting for Financial Reporting for Postemployment Benefits Other Than Pensions.
+The \$16.6 million increase in operating expenses includes \$13.5 million for direct expenses and \$3.1 million for indirect expenses.
+The increase in direct expenses reflects increases in labor agreements, maintenance, utilities and chemicals.
+The increase in indirect expenses includes \$1.1 million in additional funding for the operating reserve and \$1.0 million increase in pension expense reflecting revised actuary assumptions.

-The proposed rate revenue requirement for FY09 is \$548.6 million, an increase of 5.9% over the approved FY08 rate revenue requirement.
+The Final rate revenue requirement for FY09 is \$540.8 million, an increase of 4.45% over the FY08 rate revenue requirement.

-The Proposed FY09 non-rate revenue totals \$38.2 million, a decrease of \$8.5 million from the FY08 approved budget.
-The change, primarily results from a \$14.0 million decrease in projected investment earnings due to a projected 250 basis point drop in investment rate assumptions as the fed funds rate has dropped 225 basis point since September 2007.
-It is important to note that \$5.2 million in rate stabilization funds are projected to be used in FY09.
-The Proposed FY09 non-rate revenue budget includes \$19.9 million for investment income, \$7.8 million in other user charges, \$2.0 million in permit fees and penalties, \$1.7 million from the sale of renewable energy portfolio credits and participation in energy load reduction programs, and \$0.9 million from the Commonwealth, for chemical rebates.
+The Final FY09 non-rate revenue totals \$38.5 million, a decrease of \$17.7 million from FY08 actuals.
+The change, primarily results from a \$13.1 million decrease in projected investment earnings due to a projected 250 basis point drop in investment rate assumptions as the fed funds rate has dropped 225 basis point since September 2007.
+It is important to note that \$5.1 million in rate stabilization funds are projected to be used in FY09.
+The Final FY09 non-rate revenue budget includes \$20.4 million for investment income, \$7.6 million in other user charges, \$2.0 million in permit fees and penalties, \$1.7 million from the sale of renewable energy portfolio credits and participation in energy load reduction programs, \$0.9 million from the Commonwealth for chemical rebates and \$0.8 for other miscellaneous revenue items.

-Table I-1 on the following page shows MWRA's Proposed FY09 Budget for revenue and expenses by line item and includes a comparison with the FY08 approved budget and FY07 actual spending.
-Line item changes from FY08 to FY09 are described in the Revenue and Expense section of the Executive Summary and in more detail in the divisional sections of this document.
+Table I-1 on the following page shows MWRA's Final FY09 Budget for revenue and expenses by line item compared with FY08 and FY07 actual spending.
+Changes from FY08 to FY09 are described in the Revenue and Expense section of the Executive Summary and in the divisional sections of this document.